Paint and Productivity: How Color Influences Work Environments

 Introduction: The Power of Color

-Blue is a calming color that can help reduce stress and increase focus.
-No wonder many offices have blue color schemes.
-Shades of blue are linked to improved cognitive performance and enhanced creativity.
+Blue is a calming color that can help reduce stress and support focus—one reason many offices lean toward blue schemes.
+Numerous studies link blue tones with improved cognitive performance and a steady, creative mindset.

-Green is another productive color.
-Exposure to green can improve reading comprehension, creativity, and motivation.
-It has a refreshing, revitalizing effect that leads to clearer thinking.
+Green is another strong choice.
+Exposure to green has been associated with better reading comprehension, creativity, and motivation.
+It refreshes visual fatigue and can encourage clearer thinking.

 The Psychology Behind Color